 Foods to limit, include:

-- animal proteins, including eggs, fish, pork, beef, and milk products
+- certain animal proteins, including eggs, fish, pork, and beef

 Every person is different, and individual needs and dietary requirements will vary.
 A dietitian or doctor can provide more specific diet details based on individual needs.